-This program provides students the essential skills for personal money management.
+The Financial Literacy program provides students the essential skills for personal money management.
 Students gain confidence as they learn about budgeting, saving, debt, credit, as well as education, housing, transportation and investing options.
 Students will create an action plan to improve their quality of life and reach their educational, professional and economic goals.

-· Create a personal financial plan based on one's vision and goals.
+· Create a personal financial plan based on one's vision and goals

 Code Number Course Title Credits

-REQUIRED COURSE S
+REQUIRED COURS SES

 MONEY 690 Money Basics and Goal Setting 9

 MONEY 695 Your Personal Financial Plan 9

 Total Hours 18

-Foundational Skills Foundational Skills - Certificate of Competency
+Foundational Skills Foundational Skills - Certificate of 216 Competency

-This program prepares students with the essential skills for academic success.
+The Foundational Skills program prepares students with the essential skills for academic success.
 Students gain knowledge and skills in language arts and math.
 Students who reach competencies may advance to develop skills for the workplace and to prepare for future educational opportunities.

-· Demonstrate the ability to apply foundational language arts and/or math skills.
+· Demonstrate the ability to apply foundational language arts and/or math skills

 Code Number Course Title Hours

-REQUIRED COUR SES
+REQUIRED COURS SES

 FS 600 Foundational Skills Language Arts 18

 FS 605 Foundational Skills Math 18

 Total Hours 36

-GED/HiSET Preparation GED/HiSET Preparation - Certificate of Competency skills for the GED test/HiSET.
+GED Preparation GED Preparation - Certificate of Competency

+The General Educational Development (GED) Preparation program prepares students with the essential skills for the GED test.
 Students gain knowledge and skills in language arts, social studies, math, and science.
 Students who reach competencies may advance to develop skills for the workplace and to prepare for future educational opportunities.